iGovDirect/Security-Review/README.md

 Counter Measures: We verify passports are real on a protected backend using all security systems built in to passports.
 For some countries we require a two tier registration, that means after registration, the password is sent as SMS or preferably using an authenticator app to verify it.

+**Scenario:** A bot attacks the Cloud Functions

+Counter Measures: We limit by country IP

+**Scenario:** A hired hack team tries to perform a "wipe"

+Counter Measures: We dump multiple back-ups around the world

 **Scenario:** Brut force attack agaist auth function